The Big Lie You're Being Told About Achieving Great Skin

 ”

 When it comes to skin, placing the focus solely on diet can lead to feelings of guilt and self-blame.
-Research by the Food Foundation found that eating a healthy diet is expensive for many people in Britain and after bills are paid, food budget is the most likely to be cut.
+Research by the Food Foundation found that eating a healthy diet is expensive for many people, and after bills are paid, food budget is the most likely to be cut.
 The report goes on to state that as a result, we're more inclined to opt for cheaper food, which is often the least healthy.
-This makes the 'healthy skin starts in the gut' narrative an unattainable one for lots of people.
+This makes the "healthy skin starts in the gut" narrative an unattainable one.

+The shame of not having a fridge full of fruit and vegetables or a pantry filled to bursting with costly health supplements is even more worrying when you consider that skin conditions can have an adverse effect on mental health; for instance, exacerbating anxiety.
+As Dr. Mahto noted, phrases like "feed your body the right food and it will take care of itself" unfairly put the onus on the individual for not "fueling your body with the right nutrients" if your skin doesn't clear up.

 Advertisement

-The exaggerative phrases and expressions used by wellness influencers, health brands and skincare experts don't help, either.
-In many cases, some food groups thought to make skin issues 'worse' are demonised.
-Not long ago, Dr Mahto penned an article for Refinery29 on an emerging trend among clients which encourages cutting out certain foods in a bid to improve the condition of skin, such as sugar, dairy and gluten.
-Frighteningly, this can border on obsession and Dr Mahto pointed out that there is a fine line between ditching food from your diet in order to clear spots and developing an eating disorder.

-It has been noted that sugary foods potentially play a role in skin conditions such as acne but the research around dairy is poor.
-Dr Mahto mentioned that there is no acne guideline in the UK or the US which recommends cutting out dairy for the treatment of acne.
-"Balance and moderation is key," added Dr Acharya.
-It is too black and white (not to mention unproven) to see certain foods as 'good' or 'bad' for your skin.
+Research has found connections between sugary foods and skin conditions such as acne, but the research around dairy, on the other hand, is poor.
+Dr. Mahto says that there is no acne guideline in the UK, Canada, or the US that recommends cutting out dairy for the treatment of acne.
+"Balance and moderation is key," says Dr. Acharya.
+It's just too black and white — not to mention not particularly science-backed — to see certain foods as "good" or "bad" for your skin.

 “